Cyanose/Page-Object-Pattern-Selenium-End-2-End-Tests/README.md

 # Page Object Pattern Selenium end-2-end tests

-The project contains the automated end-2-end test suite to the process control web-app.
+The project contains the automated end-2-end test suite for the process control web-app.

 ##### Setup

 The web app is dockerized, in order to set it up you need to invoke `docker-compose up -d` command in the root directory of your project (where the docerfile is).
 Then you can access the app under `http://localhost:4444/` url in your browser.
+I'm fully aware that We don't need 2 dockerized databases, I just wanted to try setting up one by myself :)

 **Test Scenerios:**